rdkit/rdkit/Docs/Book/Install.md

 Numpy and matplotlib are already part of the base installation of anaconda.
 Due to the latest boost libraries being currently built with a GLIBC version higher than the default in anaconda, we need to update to a more recent version:

 	conda install -y gxx_linux-64

-After that, numpy's include path must be fixed to allow RDKit to find its headers in the proper location.
-For that, from your anaconda root directory (usually ~/anaconda3/), run:

-	ln -s ./lib/python3.6/site-packages/numpy/core/include/numpy ./include/

-At this point, you should be able to clone the RDKit repository to the desired build location, and start the build:
+At this point, you should be able to clone the RDKit repository to the desired build location, and start the build.
+Please consider that it is necessary to indicate the path to the numpy headers for RDKit to find them, since anaconda hides them inside the numpy package:

 	git clone https://github.com/rdkit/rdkit.git
 	cd rdkit